aponamarev/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to test a simple one layer convolutional architecture, then compare its performance to LeNet, and the network architecture designed by NVIDIA.

 My first step was to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...